Read how one St. Paul’s patient found a living Kidney donor match in a very unexpected place!

 Being on hemodialysis can turn your schedule upside down, add in food restrictions due to little or no kidney function and finding time to cook can be a challenge.
 Learn what St. Paul’s dietitians are doing to help renal patients stay healthy.

 Over the years, Promise magazine has shared the stories of many patients and their family members who received life-saving care and St. Paul’s.
 We revisit some of them and find out how they are doing today.
-In 2011, Jack Cheung was part of one of the province’s first in-centre nocturnal dialysis pilot programs – launched […]
+In 2011, Jack Cheung was part of one of the province’s first in-centre nocturnal dialysis pilot programs – launched at […]

 As Dr. David Landsberg spoke to a waiting room full of new and longtime transplant patients on Thursday, May 9th, he felt the full weight of the moment.
 The physician program director and head of the division of nephrology at St. Paul’s joined the renal team to mark the 2,000th kidney transplant performed at St. Paul’s.
-“I’m […]
+“I’m a bit […]

 Inside the Renal Program & Renewal The Province reports on their experiences during a week spent looking at the Renal Program and renewal of St. Paul’s.
 Stories A chain of faith, a gift of life A perfect match in every way B.C.
-Living Donor Transplants ‘If I was a horse, they would have shot me […]
+Living Donor Transplants ‘If I was a horse, they would have shot me by […]

 The Renal (Kidney) Program at St. Paul’s provides comprehensive inpatient and outpatient care for people with chronic kidney disease and end-stage kidney disease, including transplantation and dialysis.
-The largest kidney treatment, research and education program in BC, it serves patients living within the Vancouver Coastal Health region as well as many from throughout BC and […]
+The largest kidney treatment, research and education program in BC, it serves patients living within the Vancouver Coastal Health region as well as many from throughout BC and the […]

 In 1999, John Wiens underwent a dual kidney and heart transplant at St. Paul’s.
 But that operation almost never happened after he suffered a sudden and near-fatal cardiac arrest before the transplant could even be scheduled.